octue/twined/docs/source/quick_start.rst

 ==============

 **twined** provides a `Twine()` class to load a twine (from a file or a json string).
-The loading process checks the twine is valid.
+The loading process checks the twine itself is valid.
 It's as simple as:

 .. code-block:: py